 We purchased Glossier's Milky Jelly Cleanser so our writer could put it to the test.
 Keep reading for our full product review.

 Finding the right face wash for my reactive, sensitive skin has been an ongoing challenge.
 In my teen years, I wasn't trying nearly as many new products as I am now, and thanks to genetics, I had zero breakouts until I hit my mid-twenties (hello, hormonal acne).
 Given this development, I was trying new products weekly, if not daily, to get rid of the breakouts that were making me want to hide.
 I always started by switching my face wash, but several of the ones I tried contained harsh chemicals like benzoyl peroxide—which ultimately left my skin dry, scaly, and more irritated.
-Back to square one, basically.

-However, when I heard about Glossier's bestselling Milky Jelly Cleanser, I was intrigued, to say the least.
+So when I heard about Glossier's bestselling Milky Jelly Cleanser, I was intrigued, to say the least.
 One of the brand's buzziest launches, beauty editors and influencers alike swear by its ability to cleanse the skin and remove makeup without irritating the skin.
 But did it really live up to the hype?
 Read on to find out.

 Glossier Milky Jelly Cleanser